 Josh Axe, founder of www.DrAxe.com, one of the most widely viewed health sites on the web, walks three times a day, for 20 min.
-Add to that his belief that he is guided by a benevolent God - and his walks are a time for him to be more receptive that inner Guiding Intuition.
-Which I know we all have.
+Add to that his belief that he is guided by a benevolent God - and his walks are a time for him to be more receptive to that inner guiding intuition.

 1. Diet really matters.
 Eating less inflammatory foods is key.
 Hint; the least inflammatory foods are cooked non-starchy veggies, and healthy oils olive oil and coconut oil.
 Clearly the most inflammatory foods are sugar, gluten, dairy and a few others.
 For many people grains in general are inflammatory.

 2. Too much tech-exposure in a day can leave you buzzy.
 And then you don't sleep well. (electro-smog?).
 Balance that with #3 below:

 3. Physical activity during the day is essential.
 Bodies weren't made to sit on the bus, then at work, then in front of the TV.
 I walk, personally, every day.

 4. Stresses also messes up your sleep (as well as everything else).
 Reduce stress by: walking more, breathing more (meditation aka structured breathing), yoga (aka stretching, you don't have to get fancy), and herbal teas like rooibos, licorice, nettle, mint, or whatever YOUR body likes.

 And if you haven't heard: "Sleep Mastery" (getting enough high quality sleep) is one of the main keys of high performers.

 It's not just about enough sleep... it's about QUALITY SLEEP.
 And as your digestion works better, as your life works better (your day, your routine, your relationships), your sleep will work better.